 For more than 100 years, AFSC has advocated for a more just, peaceful future for all.
 We have demanded leaders deliver better health care, schools, and jobs—not more money for weapons, war, and corporate defense contractors.

-We also know that most adults agree with us, thanks to a recent national study conducted with 1,240 U.S. adults.
+We also know that most adults agree with us, thanks to a national study conducted last year with 1,240 U.S. adults.
 Our key findings show majority support for cuts to military spending and reinvestment in programs and policies that benefit all of us:

 - 56% of U.S. adults support cutting Pentagon spending, and reinvesting those funds in programs that benefit everyone.
 That includes pandemic recovery, health care, and jobs.
 This is compared to just 32% of adults who oppose spending cuts, less than one-third of the U.S. adult population (11% don’t know).